 |This beauty’s features are nicely balanced with her perfect profile.|

 Most of the time, we concentrate on a front view of our face when analyzing our features.
 However, you might want to think about what your face looks like to others when you turn your head to the side.
 Unless you feel that you have a perfectly portioned face where if you cut it in thirds would measure the same distance from your forehead to your eyebrows, eyebrows to the tip of your nose as well as from your nose to the chin, then congratulations, heredity was good to you.
-If this rule does not apply to you, you may want to make some corrections to improve your appearance with a little artful use of makeup.
+You do not need help in altering your appearance.
+On the other hand, if this rule does not apply to you, you may want to make some corrections to improve your appearance with a little artful use of makeup.

 Grab a hand mirror and take it with you to where you can examine yourself in front of a larger mirror such as your vanity or bathroom.
 Notice the entire curve of your profile.
 One that seems to angle inward from the top of your head, rounding as it approaches your nose, curving away to jut out away from the chin is considered concave.